Walter H. Kaye, MD

 “Anorexia Nervosa an Eating Disorder?”

 Although anorexia nervosa (AN) is called an eating disorder, it less clear whether there is a primary disturbance of appetite regulation.
 This talk will discuss new evidence suggesting that disturbances within brain circuitry regulating eating, reward, and motivation contribute to AN.
-The primary focus and cost of higher levels of care for AN is nutritional restoration and weight gain.
+The primary focus and cost of higher levels of care for AN are nutritional restoration and weight gain.
 However, limited progress has been made as the rate of relapse remains high and no treatments have been proven to normalize eating behavior.
 New insights into mechanisms of eating in AN are needed to advance the search for more effective treatments.

 - Learn about limitations of existing treatments